Bachelor of Science in Math Education

-OKWU’s Bachelor of Science in Math Education prepares students for certification in Math, for teaching grades P-12.
-Our courses allow our students to develop their understanding of the mathematical view of the world.
-OKWU students demonstrate their expertise in the creation of lessons, assessments, and interactions with middle school and high school students.
+OKWU’s Secondary Math Education program prepares students for certification in Math to teach grades P-12.
+Students develop their understanding of the mathematical view of the world and demonstrate their expertise in the creation of lesson plans and assessments, as well as developing their skills in teacher/student interaction.

 Students in the program go on to become teachers, administrators, managers, technicians, and leaders in education all over the world, fulfilling the calling God placed on their lives.
 Graduates are prepared to work with growing minds and the daily challenges of today’s classrooms.

 Earn Classroom Experience

 OKWU has a thriving relationship with local schools, teachers, and administrators.
 Internship opportunities are designed to give students in the program vital experience that lines up with OKWU’s program requirements.
 Students in the program will spend time in real classrooms, teaching and designing their own lessons under the supervision of experienced teachers and their professors.
 OKWU’s program far exceeds the state and national average of on-site experience hours.

 Professors in OKWU’s program have years of public and private classroom experience and have earned advanced degrees in the field of education.
 Professor Dorothy Colaw has more than 18 years of experience in middle and high schools, and has an MA in Educational Leadership.
 Professor Stacey Pierce partners with Colaw to ensure that students are given a well-rounded experience in calculus, statistics, and beyond during their time at OKWU.
 Curriculum is revised annually to ensure students are getting the best instruction possible.